 Open adoption is the option that allows you to get to know the adoptive parents and have ongoing direct contact with them.
 With this option, you may receive phone calls, pictures, letters, and schedule visits with your baby and his or her adoptive family.

-Semi-open adoption is the option that allows you to choose the parents for your baby, but identifying information is not exchanged.
+A semi-open adoption is the option that allows you to choose the parents for your baby, but identifying information is not exchanged.
 You may receive letters and pictures from your baby's adoptive family through the agency you choose to plan with.

 Confidential adoption is the option that protects your identity before, during, and after the adoption is complete.
 This is an option for you if you would like to remain completely anonymous.